nib-health-funds/menu/README.md

 #### new Menu(options)

-Create a new menu from existing HTML.
+Create a new menu from an existing HTML element.

 #### .open()